 Colour was always going to feature prominently in the aftermath of Siya Kolisi’s appointment as Springbok captain.
 It was inevitable.

-The loose-forward became the first black player to be given the job which previously had only ever been held by white players.
+Johannesburg, South Africa – Siya Kolisi – the loose-forward – became the first black player to be given the job which previously had only ever been held by white players.
 The colour connection is fitting because it was another shade, a mixture of both black and white, which helped shape him into the player and person he is today, namely Grey.

 Grey High School is an institution in Port Elizabeth, consistently regarded as one of the best public schools in South Africa, from both an academic and sporting perspective.
 The all-boys school was established in 1856 and is named after Sir George Edward Grey, a former Cape Colony Governor who also founded the renowned Grey College in Bloemfontein.
 Grey High’s most distinctive landmark is the famed clock tower, which stands prominently in the centre of the school grounds in the leafy suburb of Mill Park, looking over beautifully manicured lawns and brilliant white buildings, which house over 800 learners.